 Cappadocia is a stunning region.
 Rent a car and explore its beauty, walk, drive, go up on the Hot air balloon, relax.
 There are so many things to do and enjoy the unusual landscape of this region.
 This region was our second stop in our 10-day trip to Turkey.

 We stayed at Esbelli Evi and I cannot recommend this boutique hotel enough!
 A stay in a Cave Hotel is a great experience in Cappadocia.
 Valleys, rock formations and caves have formed naturally in this area, and some of these caves have housed people over the centuries.

 The cave room, the lovely breakfast and all the helpful tips by the manager, Yasemin on our Cappadocia itinerary made the stay at Esbelli Evi wonderful.
 We did what Yasemin calls the ‘Highlights of Cappadocia‘.
 Our stay in Cappadocia was for 3 days, but you can see and do things in 2 packed days as well.

 This was a dramatic change after our 3 sightseeing-filled days in Istanbul.
 We spent another 3 days in Istanbul before ending our Turkey trip.
-Do read – Istanbul Itinerary: Best places to visit in the city that straddles East and West
+See this post on out Istanbul itinerary at the start and the end of the trip – Istanbul Itinerary: Best places to visit in the city that straddles East and West

 Day 1: Zelve, Goreme and Uchisar town